Fandom: "Law & Order", "NYPD Blue"

 Someplace with sawdust and peanut shells on the floor, a raucous country

-& western band in the corner, and a bartender who called her "honey"
+& western band in the corner, and a bartender who called her

 with absolutely no sexual intent as he poured her tequila shooters from